 From the web, of course.
 They do a Google search or maybe go directly to your company’s URL.
 But it’s not just consumers who do this; potential investors do it, too.

 Getting Your Business ‘House’ In Order

 Selling a business and selling a house are similar in a lot of ways -- and most people would never let people tour their home without making some cosmetic changes before offering it for sale.
 It’s the same for your business.
 You will want to get it in the best possible shape to achieve the highest sale price and eliminate issues that will allow the buyer to negotiate the price downwards.

-- Utilize Images -- It’s becoming the norm to use large, high-resolution images to help tell the story of your brand.
+- Utilize Images – It’s becoming the norm to use large, high-resolution images to help tell the story of your brand.
 They’re often set as the backdrop of the site with a small amount of text over it.
 It’s been proven time and time again that people like to look at images.
 Take advantage of this to tell your story.

-- Employ Calls to Action and Offers -- Calls to action include contact info, buy now, download now, or request a quote.
+- Employ Calls to Action and Offers – “Calls to Action” include contact info requests, as well as buttons that allow users to “buy now,” “download now,” or “request a quote.”
 Your website should clearly guide potential customers to the next step to find more information and to buy your product or service.

 - Keep it Fresh and Updated – Too often, businesses engage in a large website overhaul, spending a lot of time and money on it, only to let it sit there stagnating.
 Today, your potential customers are expecting to find the information they need, when they need it.
 If they can’t find it, they’ll move on.
 Make sure that all of your company information is up to date, including things such as management team bios, case studies, and key milestones.

-While this is by no means and exhaustive list for getting your website in shape, it can serve to set you on the right path.
+While this is by no means an exhaustive list for getting your website in shape, it can help set you on the right path.
 Now is the perfect time to get everything in order.
 Give your business a fresh coat of paint – both literally and figuratively -- to put it in the best light for potential buyers.
 Sellers pay top dollar for high quality.
-You only have one chance to make a good first impression, so don’t waste it!